ajourneythroughdatascience/deep-dives/computer-science/destructuring-in-javascript/destructuring-in-javascript.md

 ---

 # Why is it useful?
-Destructuring patterns in general, is an extremely useful feature; many languages implement variations of this technique:
+Destructuring patterns, in general, is an extremely useful feature; many languages implement variations of this technique:
 - **Scala** has the [pattern matching](https://docs.scala-lang.org/tour/pattern-matching.html) construct, where we can even deconstruct at the type level.
 - **Python** also supports deconstruction through its unpacking syntax, which allows us to assign values from a sequence (*such as a list or tuple*) to multiple variables simultaneously
 - **Ruby** has support for deconstruction assignment, commonly known as "*destructuring*" or "*parallel assignment*".
 It allows us to assign values from arrays or hashes to multiple variables.
-- Rust, similar to Scala, provides a pattern matching deconstruction feature, which allows us to extract and bind values from data structures, such as tuples or structs, to variables.
+- Rust, similar to Scala, provides a pattern-matching deconstruction feature, which allows us to extract and bind values from data structures, such as tuples or structs, to variables.

 Fair, deconstructing is popular, but why is it so valuable?
-Well, simply put, it allows us to extract nested elements from sometimes complex structures, without indexing, and using considerably less code than if we were to index values in a loop, or even worst, one by one.
+Simply put, it allows us to extract nested elements from sometimes complex structures without indexing and use considerably less code than if we were to index values in a loop or, even worst, one by one.

-One of the main use cases for deconstruction, specially in JavaScript, is when we're working with APIs, but of course, that's not the only one.
+One of the main use cases for deconstruction, especially in JavaScript, is when we're working with APIs, but of course, that's not the only one.

 ## 1. Working with APIs
-When working with external APIs, we have no guarantee that the structures returned will be simple, easy to understand, and well documented.
-Deconstruction can facilitate interaction with APIs that return complex data structures by easily extracting and assigning the relevant values, while keeping our code clean and readable.
+When working with external APIs, we have no guarantee that the structures returned will be simple, easy to understand, and well-documented.
+Deconstruction can facilitate interaction with APIs that return complex data structures by easily extracting and assigning the relevant values while keeping our code clean and readable.

 ## 2. Simplified code
 When using deconstruction, we're effectively removing the intermediaries; we remove the use of any temporary variable.
 With deconstruction, we can directly assign values to variables, making the code more concise and easier to understand.

-Additionally, it's extremely flexible; if we're not comfortable performing the full deconstruction in one line of code, we can separate our transformations in multiple lines, by going one level at a time, similar to what we would do in a `for` loop.
-We are in control of the depth of deconstruction, and can even stay at top levels if we don't need the full granularity.
+Additionally, it's extremely flexible; if we're uncomfortable performing the full deconstruction in one line of code, we can separate our transformations into multiple lines by going one level at a time, similar to what we would do in a `for` loop.
+We are in control of the depth of deconstruction and can even stay at top levels if we don't need the full granularity.

 ## 3. Power
-There are languages that have more powerful features when talking about deconstruction constructs.
-For example, Scala, a strongly-typed language, lets us deconstruct at type level, opening the possibilities for performing even the most granular operations, while maintaining our code safe.
+Some languages have more powerful features when talking about deconstruction constructs.
+For example, Scala, a strongly-typed language, lets us deconstruct at the type level, opening the possibilities for performing even the most granular operations while maintaining our code safe.

 Even though JavaScript is a dynamically-typed language, and there's no need to think of use cases regarding types, it still provides very powerful use cases, for example, when we're trying to unpack complex structures containing multiple nested objects.
 Just imagine if we were to use a `for` loop to achieve this.